 I remember in the 1970s going to the town square with my grandfather at noon.
 We would sit at a café on the large Areos Square in Tripoli, Arcadia.
 I would order a traditional “sokolatina” (chocolate) pastry and he would order an “ouzaki”.
 Back then, and still at some traditional coffee houses (“kafeneia”) today, a glass of ouzo was always accompanied by a meze – a tiny white plate with the following: a piece of aged graviera cheese, 2-3 olives, one pickled sardine, a meatball (keftes), a piece of cucumber and tomato.

-From Meze to the Ouzeri
+The Greek Meze and the Ouzeri Experience

 Today this has changed a great deal and you are likely to find a genuine meze only in a far off village somewhere in the Greek mountains or on a remote island.